Easy As Cookies

 • Whisk together egg, half and half, and vanilla in a measuring cup.
 Pour egg mixture into flour mixture.
 Use a fork to toss the flour and egg mixture together, stirring just enough to moisten the flour.
 A tiny bit of leftover flour in the bowl is okay, but if you have a lot, add a teaspoon or two more of milk until a dough forms.

-• Use the fork or your hands to gently form a ball of dough.
+• Use the fork or your hands to gently form a ball of dough, if necessary.
 (Don't handle the dough too much, or your scones will be tough.)
 Turn dough out onto a lightly floured surface and pat into a 9x9 inch square.

 • Meanwhile, preheat oven to 425F.
 Bake your chilled scones for 16 minutes.
 Eat warm, cold, or immediately.